-- key (text string) the key - value (text string) the value - separator (text string) the string to use for separating the key & value.
-Only ", "=", and ":" (possibly with added whitespace) should ever be used as the separator. - ensure_ascii (bool) if true, all non-ASCII characters will be replaced with \\ uXXXX escape sequences in the output; if false, non-ASCII characters will be passed through as-is
+- key (str) the key - value (str) the value - separator (str) the string to use for separating the key & value.
+Only " ", "=", and ":" (possibly with added whitespace) should ever be used as the separator. - ensure_ascii (bool) if true, all non-ASCII characters will be replaced with \\ uXXXX escape sequences in the output; if false, non-ASCII characters will be passed through as-is

 '''

-javaproperties.to_comment (comment, ensure_ascii=None)
+javaproperties.to_comment (comment: str, ensure_ascii: Optional[bool] = None) → str

 '''